Welcome to Costa Rica.

 How do I get from Tortuguero to La Pavona?

-Alternatively, you could also take a combination of transportation modes, such as a bus or shuttle to Cariari, followed by a taxi to La Pavona.
+Alternatively, you could also take a combination of transportation modes, such as a public bus, or private shuttle, to Cariari, followed by a taxi to La Pavona.

 How much time should I spend in La Pavona?